-Aunty Lee Healy (Dhagung Wurrung Elder and Education Officer/Linguist at the Victorian Aboriginal Corporation for Languages) will reflect on her work in the recovery and use of a Victorian Indigenous language and her current work on the Tagungwurrung Dictionary and grammar.
+Aunty Lee Healy (Dhagung Wurrung Elder and Education Officer/Linguist at the Victorian Aboriginal Corporation for Languages) will reflect on her experience in the recovery and use of a Victorian Indigenous language and her current work on the Tagungwurrung Dictionary and grammar.
 (Click HERE to read a recent SMH article about her work.)

 Leonie Stevens (Monash Indigenous Studies Centre and author of 'Me Write Myself': The Free Aboriginal Inhabitants of Van Diemen's Land at Wybalenna, 1832-47) will consider the effects of European settlement on indigenous languages and how historians might respond.
 Her presentation will discuss ethics and obligations for historians, as well as opportunities.

-Alistair Thomson, President of Oral History Australia, will facilitate the discussion.
+Professor Alistair Thomson (Monash University, and President of Oral History Australia), will facilitate the discussion.

 and to the organising partners: